JaumeFigueras/GisFIRE/README.md

 ## Running the tests

-No test developed by the moment
+No test developed at the moment

 ## Contributing